Get fully comprehensive short-term car insurance - from one hour to 28 days.

 Once you've bought your policy, you'll be covered to drive in Europe.
 But your cover won't be comprehensive.Driving in Europe

 Invite a friend to use Cuvva, and you’ll both get a £10 discount when they buy their first policy.Refer a friend

-Borrowing a car?
-When you use Cuvva, the owner’s insurance won’t be affected - even if you crash the car.Owner's info
+Car sharing?
+With Cuvva, the owner's insurance won’t be affected - even if you claim..Owner's info

 Forget the paperwork.
 Forget the call centre queues.
 Forget the jargon.

 Join 200,000 people who are choosing a new kind of insurance.
 One that's fast, flexible and clear.

 We're free when you're free.
 With customer support available all day every day, you can always get help when you need it.

 Tell your friends and family about Cuvva and you'll both get a £10 discount when they buy a policy.Get sharing